Life is a Journey of Escapes is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Africa Reflections Series

-Planning a Visit to Johannesburg
+Planning a Visit to Johannesburg?

 If you’re visiting Johannesburg for the first time, here are a few helpful basics before diving into the experiences that reveal the city’s story.